 Emphysema is a chronic obstructive pulmonary disease (COPD) in which the alveoli or small airways of the lungs are damaged, which makes breathing more difficult.
 Emphysema is usually caused by smoking.

 Gastroesophageal Reflux Disease (GERD) is spillage of material from the mouth or stomach into the lungs).
-It is widely believed that this condition may contribute to NTM lung infections in some patients.
+It is widely believed that this condition may contribute to NTM lung infections and/or bronchiectasis in some patients.

 Gram-negative infections.
 Gram-negative bacteria are a group of germs that can cause respiratory infections.
-Some NTM patients also get gram-negative lung infections such as pseudomonas, achromobacter, and klebsiella.
+Some NTM patients also get gram-negative lung infections such as pseudomonas, achromobactin, and klebsiella.
+These infections are treated with antibiotics and airway clearance.

 Immune system problems can also leave patients vulnerable to NTM lung infections.
 These problems may include immune dysregulation disorders.
 Immune dysregulation is an unrestrained or unregulated immune response, an inappropriately robust or weakened immune response.
 Other immune dysfunction may be caused by immunosuppressive treatments like chemotherapy or drugs used to treat diseases like Sjogren’s, Rheumatoid Arthritis, Crohn’s disease, or ulcerative colitis.